Online entries

 Top tip!
 Make your background and logo filesizes as small as possible, so your form loads quickly for your users.

-Your entry form will scale and look great on any device from mobiles and tablets to larger screens like desktop or laptops, with the mobile friendly version using the centre panel of your background.
+Your entry form is responsive, so it will scale and look great on any device from mobiles and tablets to larger screens like desktop or laptops, with the mobile friendly version using the centre panel of your background.

 Create your draw information page